dineshkummarc/Picturo2.0/README.md

 ===========

 ## About the Application
 Built on top of [Picturo](https://github.com/dineshkummarc/Picturo), Picturo2.0 is a stupidly simple, blazing fast, flat file photo cum Album gallery running.
 No admin, you just need to drop your Pictures and Albums in the content to publish your pictures.
-Picturo2.0 is heavily inspired by [Pico](https://github.com/gilbitron/Pico), but it’s for Photos and Albums.
+Picturo is heavily inspired by [Pico](https://github.com/gilbitron/Pico), but it’s for Photos and Albums.

 ## Demo
 You can try Picturo2.0 at [Demo](http://picturomobile.infinityfreeapp.com/), actually the demo is private but you can login with the following credentials : <br/>